Kalaichelvan-Tamilselvan/SmartApp/README.md

 - The application will allow users to quickly and easily change sentences to upper and lower case.
 - The application will allow users to quickly and easily remove newlines and punctuations.
 - The application will allow users to quickly and easily remove stop words using NLTK.
+- The application will provide a robust and easy to use interface for users.

 # Development Tickets for Project